fludim/docs/features.md

 <div id="sky-pearl" class="info-hidden">
 <h3>Sky Pearl</h3><hr>
 <p>The Sky Pearl is an upcoming method of easily transporting between the Overworld and the Upper Sky.
 Right click with one of these and you will be taken to approximately your location in the other dimension.
-They will just break on impact if used in a different dimension.
-Maybe they can be stored in a stasis chamber?</p></div>
+They will just break on impact if used in a different dimension.</p></div>

 <div class="image-container"><img src="https://user-images.githubusercontent.com/69795628/127860974-09d8d529-1aca-4a86-b153-eb88218d18a5.png" alt="Fallen Apple" class="image"><div class="overlay" onclick="fetchInfo('fallen-apple')">Fallen Apple</div></div>